tuchanski/easylib/README.md

 # EasyLib 📚

-**EasyLib OpenAPI** is a personal library management API, designed to help users organize their personal book collections and manage their library with ease.
+**EasyLib** is a personal library management API, designed to help users organize their personal book collections and manage their library with ease.

 ## Features